Usable and Accessible Form Validation and Error Recovery

 - associating form controls with a text label by using the label element.

-- ensuring that the form can be completed and submitted using the keyboard.
+- ensuring that the form can be completed and submitted using a keyboard.

 - testing that the form controls, labels, and functionality are understandable and usable.

-If your form requires that certain controls be completed or selected, you should indicate this to the user in a usable, accessible, and apparent manner.
-These instructions should typically be located adjacent to and within the label of the required form control.
-Because screen reader users may navigate from form control to form control rather than having the screen reader read through the form linearly, placing this important information within the label allows the screen reader to read it when the control receives focus.
+Instructions should typically be located adjacent to the required form control and within its associated label.
+Because screen reader users may navigate from form control to form control rather than line by line, placing this important information within the label allows the screen reader to read it when the control receives focus.
 The label should be adequately descriptive and also be visually apparent.

 <label for="firstname">First Name

-aria-required attribute can also be used to identify required fields to screen reader users, especially if the label text does not indicate this or if color-alone or an asterisk are used to identify the required fields.
+required attribute can be used to identify required fields to screen reader users, especially if the label text does not indicate this or if color-alone or an asterisk are used to identify the required fields.

-If information entered into forms must be formatted a specific way, adequate instructions must be provided within the form control's label or other associated content (such as with
+If the form input requires a specific format, adequate instructions must be provided within the label or other associated content (such as with

 Hiding Form Labels

-There are methods of hiding form labels (and other elements) in a web page so they do not appear visually, but are still accessed by screen readers.
-However, care must always be taken when visually hiding elements.
-You should ask the question as to why the information is not useful or necessary visually, but is important to the screen reader user.
-You must also be aware that visually hiding form labels removes some functionality from the page - users can click on the form labels to immediately access or activate the form control with which the label is associated.
+There are a number of ways to create visually hidden form labels.
+However, it is important to consider why the information would not be useful or necessary visually when it is important to the screen reader user.
+Visually hiding form labels also removes some functionality from the page—users can click on the form labels to immediately access or activate the form control with which the label is associated.
 This can be especially helpful for users with some types of motor disabilities.
-Read more about visually hiding form labels.

-Form validation itself does not typically pose accessibility issues as it is usually performed behind the scenes.
-However, the method for invoking the form validation mechanism must be accessible.
-This means that if you are using client-side validation, the validation and submission process must be available to both the mouse and keyboard.
+Form validation itself is usually performed behind the scenes and does not typically pose accessibility issues as long as the method to invoke the form validation mechanism is accessible.
+This means that the validation and submission process must be available when using both the mouse and keyboard.

-If either client-side or server-side validation detects errors in the form, then there is a 3-step process for ensuring usable and accessible error recovery:
+If either client-side or server-side validation detects errors in the form, then there is a 3-step process to ensure usable and accessible error recovery:

 - Alert the user to the presence of the error in an apparent and accessible manner.